 The color wheel requires some degree of knowledge of SEO to be fully implemented.

 I would suggest this model for those of mid-weight expertise, or those involved in project management of SEO and content marketing specialists.

 Focus on one segment at a time, working around to complete the wheel.
-The media segment is to house your most visually sharable content, such as PR articles, videos, graphics, and images.
+The media segment is to house your most visually shareable content, such as PR articles, videos, graphics, and images.

 First, identify 5-6 categories that form the inner circle of content and psychology:

 - Product and service pages

 - Application of product or service (use cases, case studies, in action, etc.)

 - Purchasing motives